LinqLover/symbolic-execution-survey/report/report.md

 ## Environment Models

 To avoid blackboxes, programmers can provide models to emulate parts of the environment [@baldoni2018survey, sec.
 4].
-Similar to unit testing, they can configure *fakes* and *stubs* that are whiteboxes to the symbolic executor\ [@deHalleux2010moles].
+Similarly to unit testing, they can configure *fakes* and *stubs* that are whiteboxes to the symbolic executor\ [@deHalleux2010moles].
-For example, they can replace the real file system with a virtual file system or redirect all requests to a remote server to a stub object.
+For example, they can replace the actual file system with a virtual file system or redirect all requests to a remote server to a stub object.
 Fakes can model uncertainties about the original environment by creating new symbolic variables, e.g., to represent the contents of a file or to decide whether a server is reachable.
 For large blackboxes, some tools offer approaches to automate model generation [@baldoni2018survey, sec.
 4].

-For event-driven applications that pass control to a framework, such as a GUI framework for web pages or mobile applications, another approach is the compositional analysis of individual call targets that are exposed to the framework [@mirzaei2012testing].
+For event-driven applications that pass control to a framework, such as a GUI framework for web pages or mobile applications, another approach is the compositional analysis of individual call targets that the application exposes to the framework [@mirzaei2012testing].
 These *sub-call graphs* can then be composed based on regular grammars that describe possible call sequences.

 Other approaches attempt to disclose blackboxes by lifting binary code to a higher-level representation such as LLVM bitcode that is compatible with the symbolic executor [@cadar2008klee] or by employing virtualization techniques to emulate critical instructions [@chipounov2011s2e].

 ## Memory Models

-To handle symbolic pointers properly, symbolic execution engines must consider all possible symbolic states that can result from dereferencing the pointer (or looking up an array element, respectively) [@cadar2013symbolic; @baldoni2018survey, sec.
+To handle symbolic pointers properly, symbolic execution engines must consider all possible symbolic states that can result from dereferencing a pointer (or looking up an array element, respectively) [@cadar2013symbolic; @baldoni2018survey, sec.
 3].
 Since this is prone to path explosion, an alternative is to store a conditional expression in the symbolic memory that represents all possible results and can be handled from a single execution path (similar to path merging, see \cref{path-pruning-and-merging}).
 For write operations, it is also possible to use the unresolved symbolic address as a key in the symbolic store.
 However, for read operations, this approach would frequently lead to an explosion of the symbolic store, given the typical address space of programs.